Mr-Ma-yikun/MotionDiff/README.md

 # Open in browser for vis
 http://localhost:6008
 ```
+After that, you can choose the 3d object id of interest.

 ### 2. Using GUI

-Then, obtain the single-view optical flow and the warp image from GUI.
+Directly obtain the single-view optical flow and the warp image from GUI.

 Among them, we use the SAM https://github.com/facebookresearch/segment-anything, and you need to download the corresponding weights.